 Although Kurt Cobain rarely played his custom “Jag-stang” Fender built for him, rock legend Morello still plays his custom

 5. Frankenstrat – Eddie Van Halen

-While the everlasting debate of Gibson vs. Fender will likely never be settled, Eddie Van Halen did his best to combine the best of both worlds with the Frankenstrat.
-It was essentially the body of a Fender Stratocaster with the electronics of a Gibson, and a red, white and black color scheme that inspired countless multicolored tape-lined knockoffs.
+While the everlasting debate of Gibson versus Fender will likely never be settled, Eddie Van Halen did his best to combine the best of both worlds with the Frankenstrat.
+It was essentially the body of a Fender Stratocaster with the electronics of a Gibson, and a red, white, and black color scheme that inspired countless multicolored tape-lined knockoffs.
 EVH is known for playing a few other axes as well, but none quite as iconic as this beautifully ugly masterpiece.

 4. Custom Stratocaster – Jimi Hendrix (Monterey Pop Festival)